-21 In euro terms, this growth was 68.9% due to the appreciation of the Swiss france
+21 In euro terms, this growth was 68.9% due to the appreciation of the Swiss franc.

-Liechtenstein can be attributed to the life insurance market, which shrank by two-thirds from EUR 4.0 billion in 2007 to EUR 2.1 billion in 2015.
+The overall decline in total premium volumes in Liechtenstein can be attributed to the life insurance market, which shrank by two-thirds from EUR 4.0 billion in 2007 to EUR 2.1 billion in 2015.